Wait! Come back! This entry has absolutely nothing to do with getting your 5-9 daily servings of fruits & veggies!

+Why don’t wellness businesses take the Apple approach?
 As an industry, we tend to recycle the same stuff over and over again.
-We turn something that should be fun and exciting and personally satisfying — making the most of your life — into a boring, painfully educational, guilt-ridden, heard-it-all-before, cover-your-ears-so-you-don’t have-to-listen experience.
+We turn something that should be fun, exciting and personally satisfying into a boring, painfully educational, guilt-ridden, heard-it-all-before, cover-your-ears-so-you-don’t have-to-listen experience.

 Instead of institutionalizing the same-old, same-old products and services, retire some of them before customers are sick of them.
 Then introduce new ones with some fanfare.
 Don’t drain every ounce of customer interest out of something.
 Rotate it in and out with other programs or services.

 For example, if you’re a nutritional retailer, emphasize different products throughout the year by linking them to health and community observances.
 On National Osteoporosis Day, feature bone health supplements.
 During May and June, typical wedding months, bring the anti-stress supplements to the forefront.

 In a health club, rotate your programs throughout the year.
 Spinning for a few months, then kick-boxing for a few months.
 Indoor programs during winter, outdoor programs when the weather’s better.